Lee-ChinCheng/DL_pipeline/README.md

-## DL_pipeline
+## DL_pipeline (Internal Team Tool)

-This is a binary classifier pipeline adapted from the RDDL GitHub repo (https://github.com/cobisLab/RDDL) For citation in thesis writing, please refer to the following work:<br> Tzu-Hsien Yang*, Zhan-Yi Liao, Yu-Huai Yu, and Min Hsia, "RDDL: a systematic ensemble pipeline tool that streamlines balancing training schemes to reduce the effects of data imbalance in rare-disease-related deep-learning applications".
+* This is a binary classifier pipeline adapted from the RDDL GitHub repo (https://github.com/cobisLab/RDDL)

+* For citation in thesis writing, please refer to the following work:<br> Tzu-Hsien Yang*, Zhan-Yi Liao, Yu-Huai Yu, and Min Hsia, "RDDL: a systematic ensemble pipeline tool that streamlines balancing training schemes to reduce the effects of data imbalance in rare-disease-related deep-learning applications".

 ----------------